conda-incubator/conda-pypi/docs/why/conda-vs-pypi.md

 PyPI and conda expose their packaging metadata in different ways, which results in their solvers working differently too:

 In the conda ecosystem, packages are published to a *channel*.
 The metadata in each package is extracted and aggregated into a per-platform JSON file (`repodata.json`) upon package publication. `repodata.json` contains all the packaging metadata needed for the solver to operate, and it's typically fetched and updated every time the user tries to install something.

-In PyPI, packages are published to an *index*.
-The index provides a list of all the available wheel files, with their filenames encoding *some* packaging metadata (like Python version and platform compatibility).
+In PyPI, packages are published to an *index* following the Simple Repository API standard ([PEP 503](https://peps.python.org/pep-0503/)).
+The index provides a list of all the available wheel files, with their filenames encoding some packaging metadata (like Python version and platform compatibility).
 Other metadata like the dependencies for that package need to be fetched on a per-wheel basis.
 As a result, the solver fetches metadata as it goes.
+Modern PyPI implementations can serve this index data in either HTML (the original PEP 503 format) or JSON ([PEP 691](https://peps.python.org/pep-0691/)) using HTTP content negotiation.

 In a nutshell: